-The Journal of Design and Science (JoDS), a joint venture of the MIT Media Lab and the MIT Press, forges new connections between science and design, breaking down the barriers between traditional academic disciplines in the process.
-Targeting readers with open, curious minds, JoDS explores timely, controversial topics in science, design, and society with a particular focus on the nuanced interactions among them.
+The Journal of Design and Science (JoDS) was a joint venture of the MIT Media Lab and the MIT Press that forged new connections between science and design, breaking down the barriers between traditional academic disciplines in the process.
+Targeting readers with open, curious minds, JoDS explored timely, controversial topics in science, design, and society with a particular focus on the nuanced interactions among them.

-Challenging both traditional academic silos and the established publishing practices associated with them, JoDS is hosted on a collaborative, open-access, open-review, rapid publication platform that actively invites community participation and supports rich, multimedia content.
-JoDS empowers authors and readers to engage in fruitful, ongoing and above all stimulating conversation and debate about their work and ideas.
+Challenging both traditional academic silos and the established publishing practices associated with them, JoDS empowered authors and readers to engage in fruitful, ongoing and above all stimulating conversation and debate about their work and ideas.

-All JoDS articles are published under a CC-BY 4.0 License.
+All JoDS articles were published under a CC-BY 4.0 License.

 Ben Fry principal of Fathom, a design and software consultancy located in Boston

 David Benjamin founding Principal of The Living and Assistant Professor at Columbia GSAPP